Astrodata-project/astrodata/docs/tutorial/preml.pipeline.md

 - **Processors**: A list of preprocessing steps (e.g., splitting, encoding, imputing) applied in order.
 - **Configuration**: Processors and their parameters can be defined in code or in a YAML config file.
 Code-defined processors take precedence.
 Refer to the [Configuration](<project:./configuration.md>) documentation for more details.

+One constraint of the `PremlPipeline` is that it requires a `TrainTestSplitter` processor to be included in the pipeline.
+This processor is essential for splitting the dataset into training and testing sets, which is a common requirement in machine learning workflows.

 ## Example Usage

 ```python